 Editor-in-Chief sought for Physical and Occupational Therapy in Geriatrics

-We are looking for a new Editor-in-Chief with the passion to drive the journal forward in an exciting period of change.
-It is a significant role, with high profile, but one that is achievable within a continuing busy working academic timetable.
+Would you like to be the next editor of Physical & Occupational Therapy in Geriatrics?
+We are looking for a new Editor-in-Chief with the passion to share the latest research in geriatric physical and occupational therapy.
+It is a significant role, but one that is achievable within a continuing busy working academic timetable.

 The successful candidate will be responsible for editorial oversight and decision-making on submissions.
 He, or she, will have authority to accept articles following successful peer review, and will ensure that reviewers and authors adhere to the Journal’s Code of Publishing Ethics.
 There will be an agreed handover period with the out-going Editors-in-Chief to ensure seamless transition.